thanhtai035/cashflow-management-app/Readme.md

 #### Transaction feature
 - Handle Request on Loading, Error and Success for User, Advertisement API
-- Click a slice on pie chart to send request filterig the transcations by Category
+- Click a slice on pie chart to send request filtering the transcations by Category

 ## What to do
 - Change other fragments except Dashboard to activity as Dashboard is the navigation view to direct to other screens